IffatK/duality/README.md

 Iffat Khan

-Team : Sneha Mahadik and Simran waghmare
+Team : Sneha Mahadik and Simran Waghmare

 Give it a ⭐ on GitHub — it actually helps.